rdaum/moor/README.md

 ### What's done?

-At this point `Moor` is capable of executing msot of the LambdaMOO 1.8.x system, and is capable of running existing LambdaMOO databases.
+At this point `Moor` is capable of executing most of the LambdaMOO 1.8.x system, and is capable of running existing LambdaMOO databases.
 This includes support for the full language, the bulk of builtin functions (enough to run the cores I've tried), the scheduler including forked and suspended tasks (including persisting them between restarts), importing and exporting